ofionnad/polytropic-winds/README.md

 `./df-1d-polywind.sh 1.0 1.0 1.0e6 sun-1MK sun-1MK`

 This will simulate a 1D wind for a 1 solar mass, 1 solar radius star with a base wind temperature of 1 million kelvin.

+## Parameters

+The code is written so that you can input most parameters from the command line:

+Mstar - The mass of the star in solar masses

+Rstar - The radius of the star in solar radii

+T0 - The base wind temperature in Kelvin

+Gamma - The polytropic index, which has to lie between 1 and 5./3. physically
+        Note that a value of 1 exactly causes floating underflow errors, so for 'isothermal' wind just use 1.00000001 or something similar.

+The wind density has no effect on the solution and just scales the density up and down.
+This can be set inside u0guess.py